Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

-Actinomycetes are sensitive to high temperatures (at 70-80 ° C they die in 5 minutes) and a 3% formalin solution.
-Actinomycetes are resistant to drying, and low temperature preserves them for 1-2 years.
+Actinomycetes are sensitive to high temperature (at 70-80ºC they die in 5 minutes) and a three percent formaldehyde solution.
+Actinomycetes are resistant to drying, and low temperatures preserve them for 1-2 years.

 Most cases of actinomycosis are recorded in men (urban residents): men get sick twice as often as women.
-Actinomycosis in children and adolescents most often develops in the form of nodular infiltrates of brown or lilac on the skin.
+Actinomycosis in children and adolescents most often develops in the form of nodular infiltrates of brown or lilac color on the skin.

 Localization of actinomycosis and its symptoms

-Most often (in 55% of cases), there is cervicofacial localization of actinomycosis, followed by abdominal localization (20% of cases) and thoracic localization in third place (15%).
+The most common localization of actinomycosis (in 55% of cases) is the cervical-facial localization, followed by abdominal localization in second place (20% of cases) and thoracic localization in third place (15%).
 In addition, actinomycosis can develop on the skin, in the genitourinary system, in the central nervous system, in bones and joints.

 With abdominal localization of actinomycosis, symptoms may resemble an acute attack of appendicitis or intestinal obstruction.
-Abdominal actinomycosis can involve the liver, kidneys, intestines, and spine.
+Abdominal actinomycosis can involve the liver, kidneys, intestines and spine.

 Diagnostics